Wireless-Innovation-Forum/Common-Data/README.md

 Note: The data source is from 2001 with a reprocess in 2008.

-### USGS Census Tract Data
+### County Data

-The [data/census/](data/census) folder contains the data for the 2010 USGS Census tract data in geojson format.
-The 2010 census tract data is required as per the FCC rule part.96 requirements.
+The [data/counties/] folder contains the data for the 2017 FCC county data in geojson format.
+The 2017 county is required as per the FCC rule part.96 requirements.

-All the USGS census tract data are stored in one census tract per file in geojson format with the file name being the fips code (aka.
-GEOID in the census tract data term) of the corresponding census tract.
-For example, for a census tract with "STATEFP"="12", "COUNTYFP"="057","TRACTCE"="013312","GEOID"="12057013312", the file name is `12057013312.json`.
+All the county data are stored in one county per file in geojson format with the file name being the fips code (aka.
+GEOID in the coutny term) of the corresponding county.
+For example, for a county with "STATEFP"="12", "COUNTYFP"="057","TRACTCE"="013312","GEOID"="12057013312", the file name is `12057013312.json`.

 They can be displayed in any web site with geojson display capability.

-Census tract data is used for calculations in, for example, PPA reference model.
+County data is used for calculations in, for example, PPA reference model.

 ## Adding new geo files